dendronhq/dendron/README.md

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/graph-intro.gif)

+# Join Us

+To stay up to date on Dendron developments and all things knowledge management, you can follow us at [@dendronhq](https://twitter.com/dendronhq) or join us on [discord](https://discord.gg/6j85zNX) (or even do both)!

 # Motivation

 > "We are overwhelmed with information and we don't have the tools to properly index and filter through it.
 [The development of these tools, which] will give society access to and command over the inherited knowledge of the ages [should] be the first objective of our scientist" - Vannevar Bush, 1945